influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/sql/functions/time-and-date.md

 Returns the current UTC timestamp.

-The `now()` return value is determined at query time and will return the same timestamp, no matter when in the query plan the function executes.
+The `now()` return value is determined at query time and returns the same timestamp, no matter when in the query plan the function executes.

 ```sql